kaledaljebur/SnortIDS-Windows/readme.md

 9. Analyse the log files
    - logs can be located in: \
      ![alt text](images/log.png)
-   - logs can be located in: \
+   - logs can be examined by: \
      ![alt text](images/wireshark.png)